 Although a flashy sports car typically becomes the envy of the whole neighborhood, it is actually the unpretentious family auto that gets stolen way more often.

-You can not believe that?
+You cannot believe that?
 Then check NICB’s “Hot Wheels” report!
-National Insurance Crime Bureau, which is based in Des Plaines, Ill, annually publishes a list of top 10 most-stolen vehicles in the U.S. According to it, the most popular car in America is not a poshest luxury model, but just an older Honda Accord.
+National Insurance Crime Bureau, which is based in Des Plaines, Ill, annually publishes a list of top 10 most-stolen vehicles in the U.S. According to it, the most popular car in America is not the poshest luxury model, but just an older Honda Accord.
 Cars of this type are usually dissected into replacement components that are later sold on Internet sites or to auto-parts dealers.